 Autumn is definitely my favourite season, Winter comes in a close second.
 I love the colours of Autumn and I love the light of Winter.
 Stepping out in the fresh air in the morning to see the golds, reds, oranges and browns that Autumn bring is splendid.
 What’s more, the kids just seem to love the cold winter months.
 They are always the first to jump in a huge pile of leaves, squelch in the mud, and roll around in the snow.
 They often come home with a pocket full of leaves, pinecones, conkers and twigs.
 There is something special about wrapping up and heading out on a family walk, and returning to fluffy blankets and a freshly lit stove.

 You definitely beat the crowds with an Autumn or Winter break.
 I find taking a break out of the summer months means fewer people….fewer crowds and lots of peace and quiet.
 We had the field all to ourselves, apart from a few sheep who came to join us in the morning.
 It was such a quiet, peaceful retreat, giving us uninterrupted time with the children away from the chaos of day to day life.

 September and October are often still warm, but a sunny day in late October or November always feels that little bit more special.
 During our stay we headed over to the nearby Aberdovey, a beautiful seaside town on the north side of the estuary of the River Dyfi in Gwynedd.
 We sat on the beach listened to the waves crash and watched the kids enjoy the sand and sea.
 What a beautiful spot for some late October sunshine (and can I add the icecream here is amazing.)

-The Verdict?
 We loved it and wouldn’t hesitate to glamp during the colder months again.
 We weren’t quite brave enough to try the wood-fired alfresco bath….but maybe next year 🙂

 So have you ever tried camping or glamping during the colder months, and would you recommend it?